 Areas of a home that are worth automating — and are worth the money — include:

 Automation costs can range from $1,000 to $100,000, with clear benefits at each level.
 In the $1,000 range, you get the ability to control lights together (i.e. not just a few bulbs like you can with the Philips Hue).
 At $10,000, you start getting into lighting that improves the quality and experience of living in a home.
-Obviously, for big houses, this can run into six figures, but lighting is one of the places where automation can have the greatest impact.
-Building architects, designers, and developers are increasingly aware of the impact that lighting has on their designs, and as a result, frequently engage with lighting designers and control integrators.
+Obviously, for big houses, this can run into large figures, but lighting is one of the places where automation can have the greatest impact.
+It's also an area where many homeowners already spend quite a bit of their budget, and adding great lighting control is a high value add-on.
+Architects, designers, and developers are increasingly aware of the impact that lighting has on their designs, and as a result, frequently engage with lighting designers and control integrators like TSP.

 Smart thermostats can be purchased for as little as $200.
 These replace traditional thermostats and provide a wealth of programming and control options that allow for optimal convenience and energy savings.
 Industry-leading manufacturers like Lutron and Savant make equipment that can be seamlessly integrated into large systems.
 Integration can run into hundreds, if not thousands, of dollars, but it is a relatively minor addition to an HVAC system.
-Full HVAC system integration into smart systems can be complex and difficult, however.
+Full HVAC system integration into smart systems can be complex and difficult, however, so we work directly with engineering firms to figure out the best solution.

 Automatic or motorized shades and window treatments are usually customized, and therefore, prices vary.
 It’s safe to assume that the addition of a motor and means of control will at least double, if not triple, the cost of a custom treatment.
 Costs per window can range from several hundred dollars to thousands of dollars.
 This, of course, depends on the window treatment type, application, size, and materials.
 Word to the wise: The better the motor, the better the value.
 Lutron is the industry leader in both automatic window treatments and lighting control.
 Lutron's products come at a premium, but their prices are in line with those of other manufacturers.